skycoin/User-Manuals/Wallet Download and Installation.md

 * Click on the "Permissions" tab and select "Allow executing file as program".

-* Close the window and double click on the AppImage file, to install the Wallet.
+* Close the window and double click on the AppImage file to install the Wallet.

 ## Mobile Wallet